AppXchange/Connector-Accubid/README.md

-## Accubid Connector for Appp Xchange
+Accubid Connector for App Xchange